zigbeefordomoticz/Domoticz-Zigbee/readme.md

 `git checkout stable5  // will move you to the stable5 channel`

-`git checkout beta    // will move you to the beta channel`
+`git checkout beta6    // will move you to the beta channel`

 `git pull --recurse-submodules` // Might be required

-In case you need to be on stable instead of stable5

-`git checkout stable  // will move you to the stable channel`

 ## Acknowledgements